MaggieJian/Final-AI-Coursework/README.md

 # Surface Classification of Urban Cities using IRIS and Sentinel-2 Data

 The purpose of this project is to explore the effectiveness of IRIS (Intelligently Reinforced Image Segmentation) for surface classification using an urban setting.
 It creates semi-supervised classified imagery that aims to differentiate between green spaces and urban walkways/buildings/etc., in the context of the Gardens by the Bay area of the south-eastern country of Singapore, which will be used as training data to critically analyse the performance of IRIS in comparison to supervised/unsupervised ML methods.
-The project can be used for a wide range of applications that require more efficient surface classifications.
+The project can be used for a wide range of applications requiring more efficient surface classifications.
 Future applications include the aerial monitoring of urban spaces to understand how they change and wear over time.

-Result summary: semi-supervised learning produced a more accurate [x value] than the supervised/unsupervised ML method of surface classification.
+Summary of results: semi-supervised learning produced a more accurate [x value] than the supervised/unsupervised ML method of surface classification.

-This repository provides access to the relevant code, ipynb files, figures and versions for the project.
+This repository provides access to the relevant code, ipynb files, figures and version histories for the project.

 # List of contents
 * Background context